 Having an exercise equipment servicing checklist can be helpful in making sure equipment is in good shape and up to date.
-Those of us who use our equipment daily know the need for equipment maintenance.
+Those of us who use our equipment daily know the need for exercise equipment maintenance.
 Repeated use and sweat can take their toll, creating wear and tear.

 Of course, we all sanitize in between uses, but maintenance goes a step or two further.
-Some experts recommend a weekly check-in if the equipment is used a lot.
+Some experts recommend a weekly check-in if the exercise equipment is used a lot.
 A few items to consider servicing:

 It doesn’t take long before balls lose their air.
 They take a lot of pressure.
 Check for leaking holes or tears and refill with air.
 This includes: